Military career of George Washington

-The military career of George Washington spanned over forty years of service (1752–1799).
+The military career of George Washington spanned over forty-five years of service (1752–1799).
 Washington's service can be broken into three periods, French and Indian War, American Revolutionary War, and the Quasi-War with France, with service in three different armed forces (British provincial militia, the Continental Army, and the United States Army).

 Because of Washington's importance in the early history of the United States of America, he was granted a posthumous promotion to General of the Armies of the United States, legislatively defined to be the highest possible rank in the US Army, more than 175 years after his death.

 French and Indian War service

 Virginia's Royal Governor, Robert Dinwiddie, appointed Washington a major in the provincial militia in February 1753.
 In that year the French began expanding their military control into the "Ohio Country", a territory also claimed by the British colonies of Virginia and Pennsylvania.
 These competing claims led to a world war 1756–63 (called the French and Indian War in the colonies and the Seven Years' War in Europe) and Washington was at the center of its beginning.
-The Ohio Company was one vehicle through which British investors planned to expand into the territory, opening new settlements and building trading posts for the Indian trade.
+The Ohio Company was one vehicle through which Anglo-American investors planned to expand into the territory, opening new settlements and building trading posts for the Indian trade.
 Governor Dinwiddie received orders from the British government to warn the French of British claims, and sent Major Washington in late 1753 to deliver a letter informing the French of those claims and asking them to leave.
 Washington also met with Tanacharison (also called "Half-King") and other Iroquois leaders allied to Virginia at Logstown to secure their support in case of conflict with the French; Washington and Half-King became friends and allies.
 Washington delivered the letter to the local French commander, who politely refused to leave.

 Governor Dinwiddie sent Washington back to the Ohio Country to protect an Ohio Company group building a fort at present-day Pittsburgh, Pennsylvania.
 Before he reached the area, a French force drove out the company's crew and began construction of Fort Duquesne.
 With Mingo allies led by Tanacharison, Washington and some of his militia unit ambushed a French scouting party of some 30 men, led by Joseph Coulon de Jumonville; Jumonville was killed, and there are contradictory accounts of his death.
 The French responded by attacking and capturing Washington at Fort Necessity in July 1754.
 He was allowed to return with his troops to Virginia.
 The experience demonstrated Washington's bravery, initiative, inexperience and impetuosity.
 These events had international consequences; the French accused Washington of assassinating Jumonville, who they claimed was on a diplomatic mission similar to Washington's 1753 mission.
 Both France and Britain responded by sending troops to North America in 1755, although war was not formally declared until 1756.